 Our research is editorially independent but we may earn a commission for purchases made through our links.

-With an endless amount of sunshine and summer days, Florida is America’s official tropical getaway.
-While visitors often get distracted by the gorgeous coastline beaches and theme park attractions, it is important to not overlook the unique dining experiences that only Florida can provide.
+With endless sunshine and summer days, Florida is America’s official tropical getaway.
+While visitors often get distracted by the gorgeous coastline beaches and theme park attractions, it is crucial to not overlook the unique dining experiences that only Florida can provide.
 Here are some Florida foods that are a must-try when visiting the Sunshine State.

 YOU'RE ALL SET!